Health effects of electronic cigarettes: Respiratory

-As of 2015, the long-term lung function effects of vaping were unknown.
-A 2014 study reported that limited evidence suggests that e-cigarettes produce less short-term effects on lung function than traditional cigarettes.
-As of 2015 many e-liquid ingredients had not been examined in the lung.

 E-cigarettes are associated with asthma and other respiratory diseases.
 A 2015 review concluded that e-cigarettes may induce acute lung disease.

 A 2018 study reported correlations between vaping and pleural effusions.
 A 2015 study reported that e-cigarette vapors can induce oxidative stress in lung endothelial cells.
 A 2016 review concluded that e-cigarette vapor that triggered constant lung inflammation could result in lung pathogenesis and induce diseases such as chronic obstructive pulmonary disease and fibrosis.
 A 2018 review concluded that e-cigarette vapors can result in acute endothelial cell injury, but the long-term effects were uncertain.
 A 2017 review concluded "Exposure to nicotine that was specifically generated by the use of e-cigarettes, was shown to promote oxidative stress and impairment of autophagy, which in turn serves as a potential mechanism leading to development of chronic obstructive pulmonary disease."
 A 2014 case report observed the correlation between sub-acute bronchiolitis and vaping.
 After quitting vaping the symptoms improved.
 Vaping causes bronchospasm.
 Adolescents who vaped had a higher frequency of chronic bronchitis symptoms.

-A 2015 review reported that the long-term effects regarding respiratory flow resistance were unknown.
-A 2014 review concluded that e-cigarettes reduced lung function, but much less than traditional cigarettes.
-A 2015 clinician's guide stated that 5 minutes of vaping considerably increased lung airflow resistance.
-A 2013 review concluded that a single e-cigarette increased airway resistance.

-A 2014 study reported higher levels of exhaled nitric oxide, which was associated with lung inflammation.
-A 2014 review concluded that harmful effects to cardiovascular and respiratory functions after short-term use of e-cigarettes were appreciably milder than traditional cigarettes.
-A 2015 review concluded that short-term use increased respiratory resistance compared to traditional cigarettes.

 A 2018 study reported that adolescent vapers with asthma or other respiratory ailments could have greater odds of increasing respiratory symptoms and aggravations.
 In 2018 PHE reported "There have been some studies with adolescents suggesting respiratory symptoms among EC experimenters.
 However, small scale or uncontrolled switching studies from smoking to vaping have demonstrated some respiratory improvements."
 A 2017 review concluded "among a population of 11th-grade and 12th-grade students in California, vaping was associated with twice the risk of respiratory symptoms, and the risk increased with more frequent e-cigarette use."